cryptoclub-tx/docs/ethereum.md

 These programs are referred to as _smart contracts_ and make up most of the interesting things on the Ethereum blockchain.

+## dApps
+_Distributed apps_ (commonly called _dapps_ or just _apps_) are generally combinations
+of an Ethereum smart contract and a web page.
+You generally need a browser plugin (see [wallets](wallets.md)) to interact with them.

+While they make look like traditional apps you use, these apps exist as smart contracts on the blockchain.
+When you interact with an app like [Compound](https://compound.finance/) or [Uniswap](https://uniswap.org/) you aren't sending "them" money, you are sending a program money.
+Some of these apps are entirely autonomous, some have varying degrees of central control/dependence.
+You are encouraged to be skeptical and do your own research before interacting with any smart contract.

 ## Tokens
 In addition to ether itself, Ethereum has a popular concept known as "ERC20 tokens", or "tokens" for short.
 Tokens live atop the Ethereum blockchain themselves, they do not exist on a standalone network.